-We look at the economic problems of cracking down on bitcoin, and how that’s working out for governments trying it.
-What can we learn from prohibition of drugs & alcohol?
-Will India’s recent ban on bitcoin be as big a historic mistake as staying on the silver standard in the nineteenth century?
+We look at the economic problems of cracking down on bitcoin, and how that's working out for governments trying it.
+What can we learn from the prohibition of drugs & alcohol?
+Will India's recent ban on bitcoin be as big a historic mistake as staying on the silver standard in the nineteenth century?

 I couldn't help noticing, Turkey is going crazy, and I wanted to find out what you would have to say about what's going on there, because I don't know.